What We Like

-From the File Optimization tab, you can set up your WP Rocket’s minification and concatenation, as well as some other settings.
+From the File Optimization tab, you can enable minification and concatenation, as well as some other settings.

 That means if someone visits a Page, that page will load from the server.
 Once the page has been loaded, a cached version of that page will be created by the server as well as by the user’s browser.

-Now when someone comes again to visit that page, the cached version of that page will be served to the visitor.
+And now when someone again visits that same page, the cached version of that page will be served to the visitor.

-Since WP Rocket has set the cache lifespan to 10 hours, so after every 10 hours the cache gets automatically cleared.
+Since we have set the cache lifespan to 10 hours, so after every 10 hours the cache gets automatically cleared.